kosara-g/portfolio/guides/Vale/vale-action.md

 You can read more about the Vale action in the [official documentation on GitHub](https://github.com/errata-ai/vale-action).

-If your repository contains many documentation files, you should consider [only triggering the workflow whenever a file has changed](https://github.com/tj-actions/changed-files#usage).
+If your repository contains a lot of documentation files, you should consider [running the workflow on the changed files](https://github.com/tj-actions/changed-files#usage).